steadylearner/docker-examples/hash/README.md

  no-discount |        1000000 | expensive product without | discount    | (0,0)
 ```

-## Requrirments
+## Requirements

-1. Use gRPC and make two separate serve with it.
-Then, deploy it with docker containers
+1. Use gRPC and make two separate services with it.
+Then, deploy them with docker containers.

 2. When user send GET request to /product return products(Birthday 0.05, Blackfirday 0.1).

-3. Should work without user gRPC service also.
+3. product service should work without user gRPC service also.

 ## Development Process